-Cultivating healthy relationships with your volunteer team is critical to your campaign's success.
+Volunteers contribute their time, knowledge, and enthusiasm for a cause, pushing your campaign across the finish line.
 It's important to put as much effort into maintaining those relationships as you would a high-gift donor.

 Below, we dive into what volunteer management is, why it matters, and how to make it a central focus in your nonprofit strategy.

 What is volunteer management and why does it matter?